Midwest City pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Midwest City right now?

-On 25 June 2026, overall pollen levels in Midwest City are low.
-Cypress is the main contributor to airborne pollen, while grass remain at lower levels
+On 16 July 2026, overall pollen levels in Midwest City are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Midwest City tomorrow?

-On 26 June 2026, pollen conditions in Midwest City will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Midwest City will be similar to today, with grass at low levels

 Is pollen expected to decrease in Midwest City this week?